-Mindfulness facilitates our ability to live in the present moment.
+- Mind full, or mindful?
+Mindfulness for inner peace facilitates our ability to live in the present moment.
 I have found the practice of mindfulness to be an excellent skill for cultivating inner peace, even in the most stressful of times.
-Which is why I have increasingly integrated mindfulness coaching into my Ottawa holistic health care practice.
+Which is why I have increasingly integrated mindfulness coaching into my Full Circle Healing Ottawa practice.
 Learning the art of mindfulness is like learning a new language: the earlier one learns it, the more second-nature it becomes.
 Yet studies show that it is never too late to learn and benefit from increased mindful awareness.

 How Mindfulness Can Tame the 'monkey-mind'